Abortion in Missouri: Judicial history

 The US Supreme Court's decision in 1973's Roe v.
 Wade ruling meant the state could no longer regulate abortion in the first trimester.
 In 1979, a court found that the part of Missouri law dealing with women having abortions after the first trimester needing to have it performed in a hospital was unconstitutional.
 Webster v.
 Reproductive Health Services was before the US Supreme Court in 1989.
 The Court ruled in a case over a Missouri law that banned abortions from being performed in public buildings unless there was a need to save the life of the mother.
 It required physicians to determine if a fetus was past 20 weeks and was viable in addition to other restrictions on a woman's ability to get an abortion.
 The US Supreme Court essentially ruled in favor of the law, but made clear that this was not an overruling of Roe v.
 Wade.
 However, the Supreme Court overturned Roe v.
 Wade in Dobbs v.
 Jackson Women's Health Organization, later in 2022.

 In 2019, a judge blocked a state law that would have banned abortion after eight weeks.

 In 2023, some religious leaders initiated a lawsuit against the abortion ban, arguing that the underlying law had unconstitutionally imposed certain religious beliefs.
 The abortion law includes the following quote: "In recognition that Almighty God is the author of life, that all men and women are ‘endowed by their Creator with certain unalienable Rights, that among those are Life."
 In June 2024, Judge Jason Sengheiser rejected this lawsuit, stating: "While the determination that life begins at conception may run counter to some religious beliefs, it is not itself necessarily a religious belief".

 Amendment 3, an initiative approved for the Missouri ballot in November 2024, passed.
 The initiative legalized abortion in the state up to the point of fetal viability by amending the state's constitution.
 State law provides that any constitutional amendment or new constitution shall take effect at the end of 30 days after the election when approved by a simple majority of the votes cast on the measure.

 On December 20, 2024, a judge ruled that, under the new constitutional amendment, Missouri could not enforce its previous abortion ban, a 72-hour waiting period, nor an informed consent requirement.

+In 2026, a Jackson County judge struck down many of the state's abortion restrictions as unconstitutional, including a 72-hour waiting period, a ban on telemedicine, special licensing requirements for abortion providers and restrictions on the abortion pill.